2023 Conference on Racial and Social Justice

-Join us in Chicago, Illinois at the Sheraton Grand Chicago Riverwalk on June 29-July 1, 2022 for three days of Joy, Justice, Excellence: The Strength of Educators.
+Join us in Orlando, Florida at the Hilton Orlando on June 29-July 1, 2023 for three days of Joy, Justice, Excellence: The Strength of Educators.
 The Brilliance of Students.
 The Power of Community.

 Together with educators, creatives, activists, organizers and other leaders we will advance racial and social justice for Our Schools, through the power of Our Stories and organize for Our Future.

 The Conference on Racial and Social Justice is presented by NEA’s Center for Racial and Social Justice.
 The purpose of the conference is to provide a unique space for educators, students, parents and families, organizers, community members and leaders to unite for the advancement of Justice in Education.